-If it's your personal car, then probably not.
-If your employer believes that you have dangerous or illegal materials in your car, they should call the police rather than searching the car themselves.
+If it's your personal vehicle, then probably not.
+If your employer believes that you have dangerous or illegal materials in your car, they should call the police rather than search the car themselves.

 Can my employer read my emails or listen to my phone calls?
 What about text messages on a company phone?

 Employees generally don't have any privacy in their emails at work.
-Again, since the email system belongs to the employer, they are allowed to monitor their employees' communications.
+Since the email system belongs to the employer, they are allowed to monitor their employees' communications.

-Employers can also generally monitor employee's phone calls for quality control purposes.
-They are supposed to cease monitoring once they are aware that the call is personal, though.
-If there is a policy in place against personal calls, however, the employer can listen to enough of the call to determine that it is personal, and the employee may still face disciplinary action for the personal call even if the employer didn't listen to the entire call.
+Employers can also generally monitor employees' phone calls for quality control purposes.
+However, they are supposed to cease monitoring once they are aware that the call is personal.
+If there is a policy in place against personal calls, the employer may be able to listen to enough of the call to determine if it is personal, and the employee may still face disciplinary action for the personal call even if the employer didn't listen to the entire call.

-As for text messages on a company phone, The US Supreme Court has ruled that a city government's search of text messages -- even personal ones -- on city-provided pagers was reasonable.
+As for text messages on a company phone, the U.S. Supreme Court has ruled that a city government's search of text messages, including personal ones, on city-provided pagers was reasonable.
 Given that private employers usually have much more leeway than public employers, this decision suggests that private employers can search their employee's text messages on company-provided phones.

 Can my employer search me at the end of the day?